andris9/disposable/README.md

 # disposable

-Create hassle free disposable mailboxes
+Web app for creating hassle free disposable mailboxes

+## DEMO

+Demo running this app can be seen at [disposebox.com](http://disposebox.com)

 ## Installation